becoming a notary

 • etc.

-It's a little-known fact that notaries can also act as real estate agents.
-He is authorized to publish real estate advertisements and to sell them, in return for a sort of commission which is included in the calculation of the notary's fees.
-The value of real estate offers therefore influences his earnings.
+It's not widely known, but a notary can also act as a real estate agent.
+They are authorized to publish real estate ads and carry out the sale of these properties, in exchange for a type of commission that is included in the calculation of notary fees.
+The value of real estate offers therefore influences their earnings.

 Written by our expert Cyril SCHWASTIAK